Senozoid/ZC1-handbook/glossary.md

 ### Accuracy

 This is a combat stat that increases the likelihood of the combatant's physical attacks successfully connecting.
-Unless modified, accuracy is equal to the combatant's Martial skill.
+Base accuracy is dynamically calculated during combat, and depends on a combination of the combatant's Martial and Sensory skills.
+Accuracy cannot be less than 1 or more than 10.

 ### Athletic skill